Messages to Students

 Changes to Going Home Arrangements and Appointments

 If you have a message you require to be passed on to your child, please telephone the Front Office on 6581 4188 to be connected with the Primary or Secondary Office.
-Please do not leave voicemail messages for going home arrangements or messages that require urgent attention on the Primary or Secondary telephone extension if there is no answer.
-For Secondary students there is also the option of emailing them on their school email address, which is the student name hyphenated (i.e. email@example.com).
+Please do not leave voicemail messages for going-home arrangements or messages that require urgent attention on the Primary or Secondary telephone extension if there is no answer.
+For Secondary students, there is also the option of emailing them at their school email address, which is the student name hyphenated (i.e. email@example.com).
 Students are reminded to check their email accounts regularly.

 We would prefer that you do not contact your child during the day via their technological devices, but rather leave a message via the School Front Office.